ManuelGarciaF/flatland/README.md

 # flatland
-2D world simualtion based on the Flatland book
+2D world raytracing thing based on the Flatland book